jan-cieslik/cancer_informatics/docs/learning_R/ggplot_geometries.md

+---
+sidebar_position: 11
+---
 # ggplot: Geometries

 The `ggplot()` function delivers the Cartesian plane on which the data points can be plotted on, however the function does not produce any visual output on its own.
 It is therefore necessary to add at least one geometric layer (or ***geoms*** for short) to our code.
-The geometric layer includes scatter plots, histograms, bar plots, box plots and many more.
+The geometric layer includes scatter plots, histograms, bar plots, boxplots and many more.
 The layer can be accessed using the `geom_*()` function, where `*` is a term that is linked to a specific type of plot, as seen below:

 - `geom_point()` creates a scatter plot.